Akela-Chalumeau/Java-project/README.md

 - invade a neutral planet
 - reinforce the army of the planet if the player controls both

 Each spaceship has a firepower of 1 and a defense value of 1, so one spaceship can destroy one and only one.
 When you attack a planet, you have to send as many spaceships as the target possess.
-When they have 0 left, you can invade the planet.
+When they have 0 left, you captured the planet.

 The game ends when there is only one player left, and you loose when you do not control any planet.